holochain/docs-pages/src/pages/get-started/index.md

 You will immediately notice that you don't see any change in our application windows.
 This is because there's no UI code yet to display any posts, but if you take a look at our Holochain Playground window, you will see that a new entry has been created.
 If we click the "App" element that we've created in Alice's source chain, it will pull up some details in the Entry Contents section, including the Title and Content of our entry.
 Note the hash of that entry (top of the Entry Contents window).
 Then click on the Create Action that is pointing toward that App entry in the source chain.
 If you look back at the contents window, you will see that it is now sharing Action Contents.
 And if you look down the list a bit, you will see the entry hash of the entry for the first post.

-!!! details Relationships in a source chain versus relationships in the DHT
+!!! dig-deeper Relationships in a source chain versus relationships in the DHT

 At this point, in our DHT graph it should look like we have two different agents and then a separate floating entry and action.
 But we know that the new post is associated with a source chain which is associated with an agent.
 So why aren't they connected on the DHT?